-- 6.42 This site is located to the east of the proposed quarry, adjacent to the Former Lea Castle Centre site. - This is an outline application for a mixed development including up to 800 dwellings.
-The nearest proposed housing is located approximately 250 metres from the closest extraction point on the proposed quarry site and 600 metres from the plant site. - The planning application was submitted in May 2022.
+- 6.43 This site is located to the east of the proposed quarry, adjacent to the Former Lea Castle Centre site. - 6.44 This is an outline application for a mixed development including up to 800 dwellings.
+The nearest proposed housing is located approximately 250 metres from the closest extraction point on the proposed quarry site and 600 metres from the plant site. - 6.45 The planning application was submitted in May 2022 and is pending consideration.
 A noise assessment report was submitted as part of the planning application, prepared for Homes England by Wood Group ("Lea Castle Village, Kidderminster, Outline Planning Application, Site Suitability assessment Noise").
 The report included the result of a single noise measurement undertaken adjacent the A449 (near the junction with Wolverley Road) in 2021 with a reported result of 75 dB LA10,18h.
 No other noise parameters were presented.
 The purpose of the survey was to measure road traffic noise.
-The report presented the results of road traffic noise modelling and provided an assessment of the suitability of the site for development. - 6.45 It is noted that the forecasted traffic flow from the proposed quarry at Lea Castle Farm was included with the assessment of road traffic noise for this site. - No background ( $L{A90,T}$ ) noise levels were presented in the report. - 6.47 There was no mention or consideration of construction noise within the noise report submitted with the application.
+The report presented the results of road traffic noise modelling and provided an assessment of the suitability of the site for development. - 6.46 It is noted that the forecast traffic flow from the proposed quarry at Lea Castle Farm was included within the assessment of road traffic noise for this site. - 6.47 No background $(L{A90,T})$ noise levels were presented in the report. - 6.48 There was no mention or consideration of construction noise within the noise report submitted with the application.
 However noise from construction is considered within the Health Impact Assessment Checklist Matrix (dated April 2022) submitted with the application.
 Under Section 3 of the Planning Checklist, within the section on Construction, it is stated: